 Under the no-action alternative, Marine Corps units would remain in Japan and would not relocate to Guam.
-No construction, dredging, training, or operations associated with the military relocation would occur.
+No construction, dredging, training, or operations associated with the military relocation would occur and the Marine Corps would not meet readiness, mission and international treaty obligations.
 Existing operations on Guam would continue.
 Therefore, implementation of the no-action alternative would maintain existing conditions and there would be no impacts associated with the proposed action and alternatives.
 There would be no reduction in the amount of navigable airspace, or no assignment of new or modified SUA.
 Similarly, there would be no change to enroute airways or IFR procedures.
 There would also be no restrictions on access to airports and no effect on the use of airports or airfields available for public use, nor would there be any effect on airport or airfield arrival and departure traffic flows.
 There would be no construction that could obstruct air navigation and no new air traffic that could affect aviation safety.
-The no-action alternative would not meet the mission, readiness, national security and international treaty obligations of the U.S.
+The no-action alternative would not meet the mission, readiness, national security and international treaty obligations of the Marine Corps.